slinkp/inheritance_talk/slides.rst

 https://en.wikipedia.org/wiki/Yo-yo_problem

-  "Often we get the feeling of riding a yoyo when we try to understand one these [sic] message trees."
+  "Often we get the feeling of riding a yoyo when we try to understand one [of] these message trees."
   -- Taenzer, Ganti, and Podar, 1989

 .. note::

-  The source of an attribute or method is implicit.
+  With inheritance, when you look at a method call, the place where that method is defined is implicit.
+  Same with attribute assignments.
+  If you want to know where it's defined, you have to go hunting for it.
   When self.foo() calls self.bar() calls self.baz() calls self.fleem()
-  and each of those could be defined in any or all of 20 inherited classes.
-  Only the method name gives a clue; "self" is useless.
+  and each of those could be defined in any or all of 20 inherited classes, you find yourself bouncing up and down through the inheritance tree looking for these method definitions.
+If any are overridden, you have to also reconstruct Python's method resolution order in your head, or find a tool to do it for you.
-  Put another way: when you see "self", you don't know if it's shark, or a base Animal, or a thing with lasers, or a base Weapon, or a thing with armor?
+  Put another way: when you see "self", you don't know if it currently means a shark, or a base Animal, or a thing with lasers, or a base Weapon, or a thing with armor?
 You have to look all over, with only the names to give you clues.

 ----